saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-3-textfsm.md

 ![regex101 textFSM](/img/regex_101_textFSM.png "regex101 textFSM")
 {: refdef}

-A basic script that we can use to run the text output through this TextFSM template is the following:
+The following is a script that runs the text output through the TextFSM template:

 ```python
 import textfsm